Packaging waste: become a packaging producer compliance scheme (PCS)

 - pay the appropriate fee

 When you submit your registration the relevant environmental regulator will assess your application.
 They may ask you for more information.
 You will be notified of the decision within 28 days.

-- submit a yearly statement of compliance confirming how you’ve met your members’ recovery and recycling obligations and Consumer Information Obligations
+- submit a yearly statement of compliance confirming how you’ve met your member’s obligations and CIO

 Telephone: 03708 506 506

 Parkway Business Park

 Producer Responsibility Unit

 Telephone: 07786 457700

 Northern Ireland Environment Agency